scalabl3/userflow/02-implementation-docs/product/stories/STORY-API-001.md

    - Generated client code
    And the experience should be consistent across endpoints

-3. Given I am extending the API
-   When I add new features
-   Then I should:
-   - Generate updated documentation
-   - Maintain type definitions
-   - Update client code
-   - Preserve existing patterns
-   And changes should be automatically reflected

-4. Given I am troubleshooting
-   When I encounter issues
-   Then I should have:
-   - Clear error messages
-   - Debug information
-   - Request validation details
-   - Logging standards
-   And issues should be easy to diagnose

 ### STORY-API-003: API Version Management
 As an API maintainer
 I want clear version management